SoftwareAG/webmethods-api-control-plane-agent-aws/docs/core-logic.md

 2. **Retrieving Amazon API Gateway’s health status and sending it to API Control Plane**.

     1. The agent retrieves all REST APIs from the Amazon API Gateway.
-    2. For each API, the agent verifies if the API is associated with the specified stage (from the properties).
-    3. If the API is associated with the stage, the agent sends the health status (heartbeat) of the runtime (stage) as *active* to API Control Plane.<br><br>
+    2. The agent verifies if at least one API is deployed to the specified stage in the given region (as per the properties).
+If an API is deployed, the agent sends          the runtime (stage) health status as *active* to the API Control Plane.<br><br>

 3. **Publishing Amazon API Gateway’s assets to API Control Plane**.